 I am a Clinical Psychology Registrar, currently providing therapy for Young People (14 years or older), Young Adults (18 – 25 years old) and Adults.
 I have several years of experience working with a range of mental health difficulties and life challenges.
 I also work with individuals who are seeking personal growth and development.

 For young people and young adults, I can work with you to explore the parts of life that are most difficult right now.
 You might be feeling lonely or misunderstood by friends, family or even yourself.
-You might be struggling to focus at school or work, or get to sleep at night.
-It might be feeling really hard to know how to manage new problems, or maybe new responsibilities like work and relationships feel scary and outside your control.
+You might be struggling to focus at school or work, or have trouble getting to sleep at night.
+It might be feeling really hard to know how to manage new problems.
+Or, maybe new responsibilities like work and relationships feel scary and outside your control.
 Perhaps this leaves you feeling sad, worried or trying to manage these problems by yourself.